safeautonomy/WebGSN/README.md

 # WebGSN

-A web-based tool for viewing and modifying assurance arguments in Goal-Structured-Notation (GSN), with capabilities to store as a local file or into a database
+A web-based tool for viewing and modifying assurance arguments in Goal-Structured-Notation (GSN), with capabilities to store the assurance argument as a local file or into a database

 [Try out WebGSN without installation](https://webgsn.netlify.app/)